arthurgriloss/Python/Courses/README.md

 # Courses
-Course folder with code and excercises developed during the each course.
+Course folder with code and excercises developed at each course.